How to Grow Basil Microgreens a Beginnners Guide

 Step 4: Cover and Water

 Use a spray bottle to gently water your seeds each day, making sure the soil is kept moist without becoming soggy.
-The seeds should begin to sprout after a few days, and little green shoots should start to appear.
+The seeds should begin to sprout after a few days, and little green shoots should appear.

 Step 5: Remove the Cover